 - When these neurons die or become impaired they produce less dopamine

-- Visualizing a patient’s dopamine transporter status can help determine diagnosis
+- Visualizing the status of the dopamine transporter in your brain can help determine diagnosis

 - Visualization of the dopamine transporter can add clarity to symptom presentation

-- SPECT imaging with with DaTscan provides visual evidence of dopamine transporter status to aid in patient assessment and diagnosis
+- SPECT imaging with DaTscan provides visual evidence of dopamine transporter status to aid in the assessment of your brain and your diagnosis

-If you are on medications to treat PS and don’t actually have PS, the side effects may be significant and serious.
+If you are on medications to treat Parkinson’s and have been misdiagnosed, the side effects may be significant and serious.
 If you think this might be the case, it’s time to get a clearer assessment.
 The results of the DaTscan will help your doctor in prescribing the proper treatment regimen.
-If you do not have PS, CereScan can conduct additional testing to determine what may be causing your symptoms.
+If you do not have Parkinson’s, CereScan can conduct additional testing to determine what may be causing your symptoms.